 Have the GST changes ‘snuck’ past you?
 The first time you’ll probably notice them is when you download music and are charged roughly an extra thirty-five cents per song.
-Some are even calling it the Netflix tax.
+It’s not only iTunes and Spotify but also Kindle and Netflix.
 How’s it work?
 Basically, you now have to pay GST on the online services you previously bought GST-free like movies, music streaming, e-books, overseas images and email through the likes of Microsoft.
-Thankfully, fashion junkies don’t need to fret (just yet) because you can still generally buy low-value clothing, from overseas websites, without having to pay GST in New Zealand.
+Thankfully, fashion junkies don’t need to fret (just yet) because you can generally still buy low-value clothing, from overseas websites, without having to pay GST in New Zealand.
 But (there’s always a but) it’s more complicated for the poor old business owner as you’ll see below:

 - If you’re GST registered you’ll automatically be charged GST unless you provide the overseas supplier with your GST registration number and evidence you’re a New Zealand tax resident.